pascallaliberte/sharpen.page/index.md

 And you'd like a **product strategy/positioning sidekick**.

-I'm going to make some services offerings available soon.
+I'm going to make some service offerings available soon.

 I publish [product tweets on Twitter][twitter], but if you don't want to miss an announcement or new articles as they (infrequently) come out, sign up below.